• Skip to primary navigation

 Ingredients for Greek salad dressing measured out on parchment paper.

-• Red wine vinegar - apple cider vinegar is a great substitute; you can also use white wine vinegar, champagne vinegar or plain white vinegar
+• Red wine vinegar - apple cider vinegar is a great substitute; you can also use white wine vinegar, champagne vinegar, or just use extra lemon juice

 • Dijon mustard - you can safely leave out if you don't have any on hand